Moemen99/AWS-90/README.md

 ## Summary
 Cloud computing provides scalable IT services over the internet, offering businesses flexibility in hardware and software resources without the need for physical infrastructure management.

+# Cloud Delivery Models and IT Stack

+## IT Delivery Stack

+The IT delivery stack consists of several layers, each with its own components.
+Understanding this stack is crucial for grasping cloud delivery models.

+### Stack Layers (from bottom to top):

+1. Network
+2. Storage
+3. Servers (Processor, RAM)
+4. Virtualization
+5. Operating Systems
+6. Runtime
+7. Data
+8. Applications

+Each layer in this stack has its own set of components and complexities.

+## On-Premises Model

+In the on-premises model:

+- The entire IT stack is located at the client's site
+- The client is responsible for managing the entire stack
+- This includes all aspects of maintenance and operation

+**Note**: Some cloud providers, like AWS, can provide a physical rack to the client, but the management responsibility remains with the client.

+## Cloud Delivery Models

+Cloud delivery models determine how the IT stack is divided between the client and the service provider (cloud provider).
+The division of responsibilities varies depending on the chosen model.